 How We Teach Reading

-On this page you will find information about the approach taken at Park Lane Primary School to teach Reading:
+On this page you will find information about the approach taken at Park Lane Primary School to teach Reading across the whole school.

-Letters and Sounds Revised provides us with games and resources to support our teaching of phonics.
-It aims to build pupils’ speaking and listening skills, as well as prepare pupils to learn to read, by developing their phonic knowledge and skills.
+Letters and Sounds Revised provides us with clear resources to support our teaching of phonics.
+It aims to build pupils’ oracy and speaking and listening skills, as well as prepare pupils to learn to read, by developing their phonic knowledge and skills.
 It sets out a detailed programme for teaching phonic skills, with the aim of pupils becoming fluent readers by age seven.
-Children are given opportunities to apply these in context to reading and writing throughout the day.
+Children are given opportunities to apply these in context to reading and writing throughout the weekly overviews.

-Children are taught how to handle books and can routinely access big books and story sacks as part of the daily provision.
-Children learn that all print carries meaning and begin to develop an understanding of story structure and characters through adults sharing and discussing books.
-Children are given opportunities for individual reading with an adult as well as shared, group and guided reading.
+From the first week in school, children are taught how to handle books and can routinely access books throughout their day.
+Children learn that all print carries meaning and begin to develop an understanding of story structure and characters through adults sharing and discussing books each day.
+Children are given opportunities for individual reading with an adult as well as shared, group and guided reading as the year progresses.

-Throughout KS1, pupils are provided with a range of fiction and non-fiction books which are regularly changed to aid progression with their reading.
-These books are all colour banded and closely mathced to the phonics learning and level.
+Throughout their school lives at Park Lane, pupils are provided with a diverse, rich and broad range of fiction and non-fiction books which are regularly changed to aid their progression with their reading.

 Reading is taught at Park Lane in the following ways: